harryprince/geospark/README.md

 ## Installation

-This package requires Apache Spark 2.X which you can install using `sparklyr::install_spark("2.3")`, and spark2.4 is not supported yet; in addition, you can install `geospark` as follows:
+This package requires Apache Spark 3.X which you can install using `sparklyr::install_spark("3.0")`, and previous spark version like spark2.X is no longer officially maintain. in addition, you can install
+`geospark` as follows:

 ``` r